 I know

-Biography (history) of the singer Varvara
+Biography (history) of singer Varvara

-The next day, she did not go to the institute for courses, but went to a rehearsal with the ensemble.
-A few days later, the group unanimously decided that Varvara had an individual, strong voice - and something had to be done about it.
-A month before the start of entrance exams to universities, together with a choir teacher in the same recreation center, Varvara prepared a mini-program ...
-And entered the Gnessin School with a competition of 12 people for a place - according to the results of the first round.
-Varvara owed such success to her teacher - director Matvey Osherovsky, who at first glance saw in her an outstanding creative personality.
-This man, who was once famous for the scandalous staging of the "Threepenny Opera" in Odessa, owes her the nickname "Kolomna Verst" - as the professor called Varvara when he was especially dissatisfied with her.
-Despite the fact that the relationship with the teacher was difficult - he repeatedly kicked the artist out and even threw his shoes at her - Varvara invariably returned and stubbornly continued to learn from the eccentric genius.
-In the last year of Gnesinka, quarrels with teachers became constant: they tried to convince the girl that "the operetta was crying" for her, and Varvara explained that she only agreed to a free flight.
-And after graduating from school, throwing aside all prejudices, she went to sing "in a tavern."
-The very first performance turned into a disaster: "Some irregular sobs poured out of the microphone.
-I thought: I was finishing something at all ...
-But after a few months I learned to get rid of the acquired syndrome of" dome "singing inherent in all classical singers: voice became more flexible, and I went into a rage. "
+The next day she did not go to the institute for courses, but went to a rehearsal with the ensemble.
+A few days later, the group unanimously decided that Varvara had an individual, strong voice - and something needed to be done about it.
+A month before the start of entrance exams to universities, together with a choir teacher at the same recreation center, Varvara prepared a mini-program...
+And she entered the Gnessin School with a competition of 12 people per place - based on the results of the first round.
+Varvara owed this success to her teacher, director Matvey Osherovsky, who at first glance saw in her an extraordinary creative personality.
+She owes this man, who once became famous for the scandalous production of “The Threepenny Opera” in Odessa, the nickname “Vesta Kolomenskaya” - that’s what the professor called Varvara when he was especially dissatisfied with her.
+Despite the fact that the relationship with the teacher was difficult - he repeatedly kicked out the artist and even threw shoes at her - Varvara invariably returned and persistently continued to study with the eccentric genius.
+In Gnesinka’s last year, quarrels with teachers became constant: they tried to convince the girl that “the operetta was crying for her,” and Varvara explained that she only agreed to free flight.
+And after graduating from college, throwing aside all prejudices, I went to sing “in a tavern.”
+The very first performance turned out to be a disaster: “Some uneven sobs poured out of the microphone.
+I thought: why the hell did I finish anything...
+But after a few months I learned to get rid of the acquired “dome” singing syndrome, characteristic of all classical singers: voice became more flexible, and I went into a rage."

-In 2001, the company "NOX Music" released the artist's debut album, which was called "Barbara".
-Work on this disc continued throughout the year 2000.
-Most of the songs were written by unknown young authors, and only the name of Kim Breitburg - the main songwriter of Boris Moiseev - said something to the audience.
-Young musicians - multi-instrumentalists, united in one group, named after Varvara, took part in the recording of the disc.
-It was then for the first time that the DJs of the leading radio stations thought: what style should this music be attributed to?
-There are echoes of all musical cultures - from Russian to Arabic; the sounds of live instruments are combined here with electronic samples, tragic compositions invariably coexist with one hundred percent dance pop hits, and at the same time, poetry comes to the fore - it's scary to think about it!
-The songs of the debut album, despite all their informal nature, enjoyed success with the listeners: the title songs "Barbara", "Butterfly", "On the Edge" and "Fly Into the Light" truly bathed in the air.
-But the fact that in Nicole Claro's book "Madonna" one of the chapters was called "On the Edge" remained unnoticed - such subtle moments always pass by the attention of listeners.
+In 2001, the NOX Music company released the artist’s debut album, which was called “Varvara”.
+Work on this record continued throughout 2000.
+Most of the songs were written by unknown young authors, and only the name of Kim Breitburg - the main songwriter of Boris Moiseev - spoke something to the listeners.
+Young multi-instrumentalists took part in the recording of the album, united in one group named after Varvara.
+It was then that for the first time the DJs of the leading radio stations began to think: what style should this music be classified as?
+There are echoes of all musical cultures - from Russian to Arabic; the sounds of live instruments are combined here with electronic samples, tragic compositions invariably coexist with 100% danceable pop hits, and at the same time - scary to think - poetry comes to the fore!
+The songs of the debut album, despite all their unformatted nature, were a success among listeners: the title song “Varvara”, “Butterfly”, “On the Edge” and “Fly to the Light” truly bathed in the airwaves.
+But the fact that in Nicole Claro’s book “Madonna” one of the chapters was called “On the Edge” went unnoticed - such subtle moments always pass by the attention of listeners.

-The first album of Varvara turned out to be as ambiguous as the on-screen image of the singer.
-Exquisitely beautiful and insanely sexy, charming shy and lonely wanderer - all this series of images was instantly presented by Varvara in three video clips shot for the first album.
-The first video for the song "Fly Into the Light", directed by Varvara's longtime friend Fyodor Bondarchuk and cameraman by Vlad Opelyants, turned out to be a harsh experiment in its genre.
-He was filmed at a factory, and at a temperature of minus 5 degrees, Varvara had to portray "mischief" in a light T-shirt.
-The next one - "Butterfly" (directed by D. Makhamutdinov) - was filmed in Egypt, in radically opposite conditions.
-"I wanted to make a clip in the form of a mini-movie.
-The plot is as follows: while on vacation in Egypt, I find a bracelet with a butterfly, which once belonged to Cleopatra.
-And the queen's soul moves into my body.
-I live her life: love with Caesar, war with the Romans, death from a snakebite.
-Especially for filming we went to Egypt in the ancient city of Luxor.
-The temperature went off scale for 70 degrees of heat, stones began to melt ...
-I literally almost laid hands on myself - it was so hot.
-But, plunging into the atmosphere of the famous "garden of columns", the avenue of the sphinxes, the temple erected thousands of years ago by the mysterious queen Hatshepsut, you involuntarily begin to understand the very essence of Ancient Egypt. " The third clip "On the Verge" did without extreme situations, but was entirely built on the conceptual idea of director Sergei Kalvarsky.
-According to the idea of the video, the visual metaphors of a snake and a dagger hide the relationship between a man and a woman who has already been burned in life, but has finally met the embodiment of her ideal.
-The shooting of "Butterflies" was preceded by another unexpected event in the life of Varvara - in 2000 she won the Grand Prix at the "Kinodiva" competition, writes. / .. / ...
-The competition held as part of the "Kinotavr" festival was not so much a beauty contest, how much an acting competition.
+Varvara’s first album turned out to be as controversial as the singer’s on-screen image.
+Exquisitely beautiful and incredibly sexy, a charming modest woman and a lonely wanderer - this whole series of images was simultaneously presented by Varvara in three video clips shot for the first album.
+The first video for the song “Fly to the Light,” directed by Varvara’s longtime friend Fyodor Bondarchuk and cinematographed by Vlad Opelyants, turned out to be a harsh experiment in its genre.
+It was filmed at a factory, and Varvara, at a temperature of minus 5 degrees, had to pretend to be “mischievous” in a light T-shirt.
+The next one - "Butterfly" (dir.
+D. Makhamutdinov) - was filmed in Egypt, in radically opposite conditions.
+"I wanted to make a video in the form of a mini-film.
+The plot is as follows: while on vacation in Egypt, I find a bracelet with a butterfly that once belonged to Cleopatra.
+And the queen’s soul moves into my body.
+I live her life: love with Caesar, war with the Romans, death from a snake bite.
+Especially for filming, we went to Egypt to the ancient city of Luxor.
+The temperature went over 70 degrees, the stones began to melt...
+I literally almost killed myself - it was so hot.
+"The atmosphere of the famous "garden of columns", the alley of sphinxes, the temple erected thousands of years ago by the mysterious Queen Hatshepsut, you inevitably begin to understand the very essence of Ancient Egypt."
+The third video, “On the Edge,” did not involve any extreme situations, but was entirely based on the conceptual idea of director Sergei Kalvarsky.
+According to the idea of the video, behind the visual metaphors of a snake and a dagger lies the relationship between a man and a woman who has already been burned in life, but has finally met the embodiment of her ideal.
+The filming of “Butterfly” was preceded by another unexpected event in Varvara’s life - in 2000 she won the Grand Prix at the “Kinodiva” competition, writes./../...
+The competition held as part of the “Kinotavr” festival was not so much a beauty contest, how many acting competitions.

-Young cinema and theater actresses, as well as pop singers acted out sketches, danced minuets and, according to a well-known scenario, played Tsaritsa Catherine in Tsaritsynsky Park.
-"I was not interested in participating in this show.
-At that moment I was a product of the producer's extravagance.
+Young film and theater actresses, as well as pop singers, acted out sketches, danced minuets and, according to the well-known scenario, played Tsarina Catherine in Tsaritsyn Park.
+“I was not interested in participating in this show.
+At that moment I was a product of the producer’s extravagance.
 The only funny moment was how Vyacheslav Dobrynin and I portrayed Little Red Riding Hood and the Gray Wolf.
-And Dobrynin completely refused to use the proposed text and improvised with might and main:" Don't rash on my wounds "and so on.
-In fact, I am much more pleased to remember another competition -" Show Queen ", where I took the deserved second place."
-Throughout 2000 and 2001, Varvara did not stop concert activity - except for a short break that fell during the birth and upbringing of the singer's daughter, also named Varvara.
-For some time, the singer lived in her beloved Arab Emirates - and also gave concerts there with a program of ten songs in Arabic.
-The singer's Scandinavian appearance, coupled with her deep, oriental flexible voice, made such an impression on the Arabs that Varvara was offered to record an "Arab album".
-Someday his time will come too ...
+Moreover, Dobrynin completely refused to use the proposed text and improvised with all his might: “Don’t "Rest salt in my wounds" and so on.
+In fact, it is much more pleasant for me to remember another competition - "Show Queen", where I took a well-deserved second place."
+Throughout 2000 and 2001, Varvara did not stop her concert activities - except for a short break that occurred during the birth and upbringing of the singer’s daughter, who also received the name Varvara.
+For some time, the singer lived in her beloved United Arab Emirates - and also gave concerts there with a program of ten songs in Arabic.
+The singer's Scandinavian appearance, coupled with her deep, flexible oriental voice, made such an impression on the Arabs that Varvara was offered to record an "Arab album."
+Someday his time will come...

-But if after this phrase of mine they begin to compare me with Milen Farmer, it will be the biggest nonsense of the comparing one. ”Thinking about recording the second album, Varvara once again looked in the“ mirror ”of the first one.
-And appreciated all its shortcomings: it is too slippery in terms of style, uneven in emotion, too "flirting" with the audience.
-Shaking a lock of blond hair, Varvara decided that it was time to do what was always closer to her.
-Once again listened to her favorite records: Enya, Madonna, Garbage, Shanai Twain, Sheryl Crow ...
-And went into work for almost two years.
-Most of the compositions were written at the studio "Brothers Grimm" - it was this company that managed to find arrangements and sound adequate to the ideas of the singer.
-The first material, recorded by Arthur A "Kim and Dmitry Moss, was so fresh that the question of determining style sounded in a new way.
+But if after this phrase they start comparing me with Mylene Farmer, it will be the biggest stupidity of the comparer.”
+Thinking about recording a second album, Varvara once again looked in the “mirror” of the first.
+And appreciated all its shortcomings: it is too slippery in terms of style, uneven in emotion, too “flirting” with the public.
+Shaking a lock of her blond hair, Varvara decided that it was time to do what was always closer to her.
+Once again she listened to her favorite records: Enya, Madonna, Garbage, Shania Twain, Sheryl Crow...
+And. went into work for almost two years.
+Most of the compositions were written at the Brothers Grimm studio - it was this company that managed to find arrangements and sound that were adequate to the singer’s ideas.
+The first material recorded by Arthur A" Kim and Dmitry Moss turned out to be so fresh that the question of definition. style sounded new.
 It was at that moment that Varvara received an offer from the founder of the famous Swedish studio Cosmo, Norn Bjorn, to record several compositions with the Swedish symphony orchestra.
-It was impossible to miss this unique opportunity - to hear yourself in the "euro-processing" of the sound producers who worked on the latest records of A-ha and Britney Spears.
-Collaboration with the Swedes resulted in the song "It's Behind", sustained in the fashionable r "n" b style, but Varvara decided to continue recording other songs for the future album in Russia.
+It was impossible to miss this unique opportunity - to hear yourself in the “Euro-processing” of sound producers who worked on the latest records of A-ha and Britney Spears.
+Collaboration with the Swedes resulted in the song “It’s Behind,” in the style of fashionable r"n"b, but Varvara decided to continue recording other songs for the future album in Russia.
 “We had the opportunity to compare.
 I used it.

-The ideas of the Brothers Grimm studio turned out to be closer to me, and the sound they achieved was fully consistent with the European level.
-"In the summer of 2002, Varvara's song" I'm Alive "unexpectedly sounded on" Our Radio "on the air of the program" Do you need it? " produced the effect of an exploding bomb - until that moment the so-called "pop-performers" did not appear on Nashe Radio.
-Legend has it that the choice of the song was made personally by Mikhail Kozyrev. provocation and refrained from scourging Varvara, presented by the presenter as a pop singer.
-30% of the audience who took part in the Internet voting bombarded the Our Radio forum with indignant messages on the topic of the host's incorrect actions and demanded satisfaction.
-This experiment was another confirmation of this that the work of Varvara lies "on the verge" between pop and rock music.
-Compositions "I am alive", "Heart, Don't Cry" and "You Can't Do It" were released separately in the summer Mr. single, which instantly went viral on radio stations.
-Soon the industrial-aesthetic clip of Varvara "Heart, Don't Cry" appeared on the air of the leading music TV channels.
-It became the first video work in which Varvara tried to realize her idea of timeless clips, where everything rests on acting.
-A little later, a video for the song "Od-na" appeared, filmed in an abandoned workshop of the ZIL plant among fuel oil puddles and construction debris.
-On November 30, Varvara entered the stage of the Kremlin Palace of Congresses: she performed in the finale of "Song of the Year" with the composition "One".
-Behind the scenes, aggressive journalists tried to press the singer with questions - however, Lev Leshchenko, who represented Varvara, did not let the process go out of its normal course.
-In December 2002, the singer recorded her last composition, which gave the final name to the album - "Closer".
-"This album is a rethinking of everything that happened to me before, a reflection on the past.
-After it, I will go ahead, and you must be ready for this."
+The ideas of the Brothers Grimm studio turned out to be closer to me, and the sound they achieved was fully consistent with the European level."
+In the summer of 2002, Varvara's song "I'm Alive" unexpectedly sounded on Our Radio on the air of the program "Do you need it?" produced the effect of a bomb exploding - until that moment, the so-called “pop performers” had not appeared on “Our Radio”.
+Legend has it that the choice of the song was made personally by Mikhail Kozyrev.
+However, contrary to all expectations, listeners of the country’s main “rock and roll” radio station did not fall for it. provocation and refrained from castigating Varvara, who was presented by the host as a pop singer; 30% of the audience who took part in the online voting bombarded the Our Radio forum with indignant messages on the topic of the host’s incorrect actions and demanded satisfaction.
+This experiment was another confirmation of this. , that Varvara’s work lies “on the border” between pop and rock music.
+The compositions “I’m Alive”, “Heart, Don’t Cry” and “It’s Possible-You Can’t” were released in the summer as a separate single, which instantly spread across radio stations.
+Soon, Varvara’s industrial-aesthetic video “Heart, Don’t Cry” appeared on the air of leading music TV channels.
+It became the first video work in which Varvara tried to realize her idea of timeless videos, where everything rests on acting.
+A little later, a video for the song “Od-na” appeared, filmed in an abandoned workshop of the ZIL plant among fuel oil puddles and construction waste.
+On November 30, Varvara appeared on the stage of the Kremlin Palace of Congresses: she performed in the final of “Song of the Year” with the composition “One-on”.
+Behind the scenes, aggressive journalists tried to press the singer with questions - however, Lev Leshchenko, who represented Varvara, did not allow the process to go beyond normal.
+In December 2002, the singer recorded the last composition, which gave the final name to the album - “Closer”.
+“This album is a rethinking of everything that happened to me before, a reflection on the past.
+After it, I will move forward, and you should be ready for this.”

 Since 2006, the singer has been actively touring the cities of Russia and European countries, introducing foreigners to the ethnic creativity of Russian musical culture.